Skip to main content

 • “Overall, the game is a masterpiece and made me cry more times than I can count.”

-• “Long story short, very fun game, but with a boring story and characters that take themselves too seriously, lacking soul and self-awareness.”
+• “Long story short, a very fun game, but with a boring story and characters with too much of it; it takes itself too seriously and lacks soul and self-awareness.”

-• “It's kind of antithetical to the vision of the first game, which had a metanarrative about how no one cares about a boring story - only for this game to dump lore and cutscenes on you every chance it gets.”
+• “It's antithetical to the vision of the first game, which has a metanarrative about how no one cares about a boring story—only for this game to dump lore and cutscenes on your face every chance it gets.”

 • “Boring story filled with many slow-paced cinematics, which is very jarring.”